 Linda Jacobson BVSc MMedVet PhD – President

 Linda received her veterinary degree in Pretoria, South Africa, in 1986 and subsequently completed a residency in small animal internal medicine and a PhD on the pathophysiology of virulent canine babesiosis.
-She has completed the University of Florida Online Graduate Certificate in Shelter Medicine.
-She joined the Toronto Humane Society in 2010 and is currently Deputy Director of Shelter Medicine at the THS.
+She completed the University of Florida Online Graduate Certificate in Shelter Medicine in 2015.
+She is part of the CVO Practice Advisory Panel and serves on the Humane Canada shelter accreditation standard committee .
+She joined the Toronto Humane Society in 2010, where she is currently Senior Manager: Shelter Medicine Advancement.

 Shelley Hutchings DVM – Vice-President